 If you have been asking the question “What programming language should I learn first?”, you should seriously consider Ruby.
 BitDegree offers a clear, concise Learn Ruby on Rails course which is specially designed for beginners with little programming knowledge.

 Many experienced programmers will argue that Python is - without a doubt - the easiest programming language.
 In reality, they have a case.
 Python is a relatively simple language, it is taught in schools throughout the world, and it is very readable and easy to follow.
 If you are looking for the best programming language to learn first, then Python should be near the top of your list.

 When you decide to learn Python, you will see that you don’t have to waste a lot of time learning difficult syntax or conventions.
 It is very readable, which means that the commands you type will read similar to the English language.
 This will leave you with more time to focus on learning general programming concepts and to practice writing your code.

 Python is the favored programming language for scientists and academics throughout the world.
 It is used by NASA to write programs for their various space research projects!
 If you work in a scientific field, then learning Python could help you advance your career or get a fast-tracked promotion.

-If Python strikes your fancy, and you think that it could be the easiest programming language for you to learn, then take a look at the Learn Python Basics online course.
+If Python strikes your fancy, and you think that it could be the easiest programming language for you to learn, then take a look at the Interactive Python online course.
 With almost four hours of video tutorials split into 49 separate lessons, this course covers pretty much everything you need to know to get started.
 You will learn Python syntax and how to use it, common uses for the Python language, and how to use Python libraries and databases.